Pipistrel Virus: Operational history

-On 12 October 2015 Pipistrel won an international tender, issued by the Indian Ministry of Defence, to supply 194 light trainers to the Indian Air Force (72 aircraft), Indian Navy (12 aircraft) and National Cadet Corps (110 aircraft).
-The two-seat Pipistrel Virus SW 80 aircraft, known as the Garud after a bird in Hindu mythology, will be used for training of Flight Safety and Air Wing Cadets.
+On 12 October 2015, Pipistrel won an international tender issued by the Indian Ministry of Defence, to supply 194 light trainers to the National Cadet Corps (110 aircraft), Indian Air Force (72 aircraft), and Indian Navy (12 aircraft).
+The two-seat Pipistrel Virus SW 80 aircraft, known as the Garud after a bird in Hindu mythology, would be used for training of Flight Safety and Air Wing Cadets.
 By September 2019, all 194 aircraft had been delivered.